-There are several consideration we make when taking on a new cross platform development project.
+There are several considerations we make when taking on a new cross-platform development project.

 - What is the security environment?